Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 Game engineering is the science of creating codes for a game being developed.
 It involves technical math to tell what a computer should do.

-For this, you need a game engine, a game engineer, a code, and a coder, which we will discuss next.
+For this, you need a game engine, a game engineer, code, and a coder, which we will discuss next.

 2) Game engine